-81 Australia submission.
+82 Australia submission.

-82 ECOWAS decision A/DEC.5/10/98.
-The ECOWAS 15 member States have a total pastoral population numbering in the tens of millions.
+83 ECOWAS decision A/DEC.5/10/98.
+The 15 States members of ECOWAS have a total pastoral population numbering in the tens of millions.

-83 Danjuma D. Jise, ECOWAS draft paper, "The ECOWAS Protocol relating to the regulation on transhumance between ECOWAS member States 1998/2003: challenges of implementation".
+84 Danjuma D. Jise, ECOWAS draft paper, "The ECOWAS Protocol relating to the regulation on transhumance between ECOWAS member States 1998/2003: challenges of implementation".

-84 The Nouakchott Declaration on Pastoralism: mobilizing jointly an ambitious effort to ensure pastoralism without borders.
+The Nouakchott Declaration on Pastoralism: mobilizing jointly an ambitious effort to ensure pastoralism without borders.
 Agreement concluded on 29 October 2013.